-A minister was completing a Temperance sermon, telling the congregation in no uncertain terms all about the demon drink.
+A minister was completing a Temperance sermon, telling the congregation at the church service in no uncertain terms all about the demon drink.

 With great emphasis, he called out to them, “If I had all the beer in the world, I’d take it and pour it into the river”.

 There are a quiet “Amen” from a few people at the back of the church.